fxspeiser/nack/README.md

 ## Usage
 1. Navigate to the script of your choice.
 2. Open a terminal and navigate to the directory containing the script.
-2. Run the script by providing an IP address, range of IPs, or a domain as a command-line argument:
+3. Run the script by providing an IP address, range of IPs, or a domain as a command-line argument:

 `node nack.js <IP_address_or_domain>`

+4. You can then save the output to a file or pipe it to use elsewhere.

 ## Example
 `node nack.js 127.0.0.1`